-Update: In contradiction to what city staffers claimed at a April 4, 2018 meeting (see below), prior permission from media relations at the city is not required, in order for a blogger to record what city officials say at a public meeting
+After an April 4, 2018 meeting in Long Branch, I learned that prior permission from media relations at the city is not required, in order for a blogger to record what city officials say at a public meeting

 A June 5, 2018 Etobicoke Guardian article is entitled: “What will Long Branch look like after OMB has gone?
 Culture of decision-making at the OMB has changed dramatically over the past 25 years, says Jaan Pill.”